 2.2 The Secretary-General will examine the request for exemption according to the criteria as stipulated in §§ 1.2 and 1.3 above and will report to the forthcoming session of Council, as appropriate.

 2.3 If the application for exemption is approved by the Council, it will take immediate effect from the date of the Plenary meeting at which the decision is taken.
 Under no circumstances can the exemption be granted retroactively.
+Entities exempted by Council remain responsible for any amounts owed prior to the effective date of exemption.

-.4 The exemption shall be valid only until the following plenipotentiary conference.
-Organizations already exempted from payment will be required to resubmit an application for a new period of exemption prior to the following plenipotentiary conference.
+2.4 The exemption shall be valid until the following plenipotentiary conference, although Council may at any time choose to revoke the exemption status from an entity which no longer fulfils the criteria noted above.
+Each plenipotentiary conference will review the list of exempted entities and decide which ones will continue to benefit from exempted status.

 _____________________